Cleaning furniture

 1

-To begin with it's important that you take into account that you should clean your lampshade superficially quite often if you want to prevent a build up of dust and dirt.
+To begin with, it's important that you take into account that you should clean your lampshade superficially quite often if you want to prevent a build-up of dust and dirt.
+Regular maintenance ensures that the lampshade remains in pristine condition and can extend its lifespan.

-Two or three times a week you can use a duster to stop any particles from adhering to the surface and avoid them sticking to it.
+Two or three times a week, you can use a duster to stop any particles from adhering to the surface and avoid them sticking to it.
+Alternatively, using a microfiber cloth can be even more effective at picking up fine dust particles.

 How To Clean A Lampshade - Fabric, Parchment & Plastic - Step 1